Travel to America’s “Last Frontier”

 We will be meeting in Anchorage, AK on the morning of July 25 to depart to Silver Salmon Creek Lodge by float plane.
 Participants are responsible for travel to and from Anchorage.
 To account for any travel delays, we recommend arriving in Anchorage on July 24, a day before the morning float plane departure.
 For lodging in Anchorage we recommend the Courtyard by Marriott, which is closely located to the airport and our departure area.
 We will be taking a float plane back to Anchorage on July 30, and recommend that participants book flights to return home on July 31 as same day departure home can be tight.

 Spouse and companion discounts are available for this workshop!
 These discounts are for non-photographers who want to share in this amazing experience with you.
 Please contact us for more information.
+Pricing is based on double occupancy, but you can inquire about a single supplement at an additional cost.

 Topics We Will Cover